 - Develop proposals for external funding for health services research and program evaluation in an area of specialization;

-- Supervise and mentor research analysts by sharing approaches to solving concrete problems and providing feedback on work performance;
+- Supervise and mentor research analysts by sharing approaches to solving concrete problems and supplying feedback on work performance;

-- Establish and maintain collaborative relationships with external research funders and partners;
+- Establish and support collaborative relationships with external research funders and partners;

 - Engage in strategic and budget planning related to research to meet the goals of the project and organization;